City of Guelph

-Citizens, businesses, community groups are encouraged to participate in City planning decisions to discuss how new developments may affect neighbouring properties and the larger community.
+Citizens, businesses, and community groups are encouraged to participate in City planning decisions to discuss how new developments may affect neighbouring properties and the larger community.

 Proposed development in your neighbourhood